nitishahuja/nitishahuja/README.md

 Hi 👋, I'm Nitish Ahuja
-Check out my Portfolio

-👨‍💻 About Me
-As a Master's student in Computer Information Systems at Northeastern University, I specialize in Big Data Analytics.
-I bring hands-on experience in frontend development, cloud computing, and data analytics, having led impactful projects at Decision Point Analytics and co-founding Elev8 Solar.
-My skills range from programming in various languages to mastering frameworks and tools like React, Node.js, AWS, and Azure.
-I'm passionate about Agile development, machine learning, and enhancing user experiences through innovative software solutions.

-🚀 Currently Working On
-Frontend development and data-driven solutions
-Leading technical innovations at Elev8 Solar
+Passionate Software Developer Specializing in Frontend and Backend Technologies 🔭 I’m currently working on
+Leading frontend development for innovative projects at Decision Point Analytics, integrating technologies like GPT-4 into conversational BI tools.

+👯 I’m looking to collaborate on
+Projects that leverage my expertise in React, JavaScript, TypeScript, Next.js, and cloud technologies.

+🤝 I’m looking for help with
+Expanding my knowledge in Machine Learning, Data Analytics, and Computer Vision, as part of my Master's studies at Northeastern University.

-🌱 Learning
+🌱 I’m currently learning
-Advancing in Machine Learning and Cloud Computing
+Advanced techniques in cloud computing and full-stack development.

-💬 Ask Me About
+💬 Ask me about
+Frontend development, agile methodologies, cloud technologies, and enhancing data interaction through innovative software solutions.

-JavaScript, React, Cloud Technologies, and Data Analytics 📫 How to Reach Me
+📫 How to reach me:
-Email: ahuja.nit@northeastern.edu
+ahuja.nit@northeastern.edu

-LinkedIn: Nitish Ahuja
+👨‍💻 All of my projects are available at
+GitHub

-⚡ Fun fact
+⚡ Fun fact:
-I'm an avid problem solver with a knack for optimizing code and software processes.
-Connect with me:
-nitishahuja GitHub LinkedIn

-Languages and Tools:
-JavaScript, Java, Python, React, Node.js
-AWS, Azure, Docker, Kubernetes, Jenkins
-Git, GitHub, Visual Studio Code, Postman
+I enjoy exploring the intersection of technology and efficiency to create impactful software solutions.